-If you are buying from China, most likely your supplier quotes you in USD dollar.
-Here is what happens when the exchange rate changes.
+If you are buying from China, most likely your supplier quotes you in US dollars.
+Here’s what happens, then, when the exchange rate changes.

-- Won’t Say AnythingWhen the exchange rate goes down, the supplier will pocket the extra Chinese Yuan.
+- They Won’t Say A Thing.
+If the exchange rate swings the other way, the supplier will pocket the extra Chinese Yuan.
 They won’t say anything unless you ask.

 What Should You Do?

-You need to pay attention to the exchange rate fluctuation on weekly basis to know exactly what is going on.
-When exchange rate is in our favor you need to know it is time to ask.
+You’ll need to pay attention to exchange rate fluctuations on a weekly basis to understand exactly what’s going on.
+When the exchange rate is in your favor, you’ll know that it’s time to ask.

-At the time of this blog, the USD dollar is going strong against the Chinese Yuan.
-This is your TIME to ask and go after your profit.
+At the time of writing this blog, the US dollar is going strong against the Chinese Yuan.
+This is your opportune timeto ask and go after that profit.

 Students in the Sourcing Warriors Mastermind all learned how to renegotiate when the rate is in their favor.
 They are getting better prices and celebrating their wins.

-If you are running an Amazon FBA or import business, time to take better control and take advantage of the exchange rate changes.
+If you’re running an Amazon FBA or import business, it’s time to take control and use the advantage given by the exchange rate changes.